Jan 13 – Apr 25

 Our classes are small, between 2 and 8 students, which helps our instructors to focus on each child individually as well as creating many opportunities for students to use the target language in class.

-Classes meet weekly for 1 hour (45 min for Mommy and Me).
-Sessions are ongoing and students may join at anytime.
+Classes meet weekly for 1 hour.
+Sessions are ongoing and students may join at any time.
 Their payment will be prorated for the classes missed at the point they enroll.